Common-Longitudinal-ICU-data-Format/CLIF_Proning_Incidence_Severe_ARF/README.md

 ## 2. Run code
 Can run both scripts as R markdown files with the 'knit' function in R
-1. Run cohort_identification script
+1. Run cohort_identification_prone_incidence.Rmd script to define the ARF cohort.
-2. Run analysis script
+2. Run analysis script CLIF_prone_incidence_analysis_FixedEffects.Rmd to perform analysis and generate output.
+*** Note: This is the Fixed Effects version, NOT the version entitled CLIF_prone_incidence_analysis.

 Detailed instructions on the code workflow are provided in the [code directory](code/README.md)